 Members act as a committed group of advisors to the staff and administration, regarding issues that affect their peer scholars at CCS.
 They provide feedback and insight from the scholar’s perspective on school process, policies and initiatives to ensure that the needs of scholars are included as decisions are made.
 They also serve as an advisory, not a decision-making body, that makes recommendations, encourages brainstorming and provides opportunities for scholar involvement on committees.

 Meet Our Council

-KristiLynn has been with Compass Charter Schools since 2014 and is a third-year member of the Student Leadership Council.
-She has a 4.0 GPA and is in the National Honors Society.
-As part of the SLC, she loves to be a voice for other scholars by giving ideas and feedback.
-She enjoys working on her schoolwork online, specifically English and Science.
-She strives to exceed and to be the best version of herself possible.
-Outside of her studies, KristiLynn has a passion for the creative arts.
-She’s also committed to volunteering within her community.
+I have been with Compass Charter Schools since 2014 and this is my fourth year on the Student Leadership Council.
+I have a 4.0 GPA and am in the National Honors Society.
+As being part of the SLC, I want to be a voice for other scholars in representing CCS by giving ideas and feedback.
+I enjoy working on my schoolwork online, specifically English and Science, which fascinates me.
+I strive to exceed and to be the best version of myself possible.
+Outside of my studies, I have a passion for the creative arts and also committed to volunteering within my community.

 Alexis Gordon | Member

 I have been an online learner going on eight years, the past five years with CCS.
 This is also my second year with the Student Leadership Council.
 I strongly believe that we, the scholars, should advise and contribute to our learning environment to help shape CCS into the best school it can possibly be.

 Lyric Hearne-Hooker | Member